By Kevin McNeish on Thu, 08/27/2015

 |Figure 6 - The createEntity method code|

-The code in this method passes an insertNewObjectForEntityForName:inManagedObjectContext: message to the NSEntityDescription class.
+The code in this method calls the insertNewObjectForEntityForName:inManagedObjectContext: method on the NSEntityDescription class.
 This method accepts two parameters.
 The first is the name of the entity class (we just grab this off of the business controller object) and a reference to the object context (which we also grab from the business controller.)
-An object of type NSManagedObject is returned from this message call, and it is simply passed back from the createEntity method.
+An object of type T is returned from this method, and it is simply passed back from the createEntity method.
+In this code sample, T is a generic placeholder for a more specific type of entity object.
+We'll be talking more about generics later in this series!

 In object-oriented terminology, we call this a factory method because it manufactures, or creates objects.